 The truth is Matilda put her fight for the English throne above everything else, even her children from whom she is separated from long periods of time, and her selfishness is only highlighted by Adeliza’s constant emphasis on how her own children are better than any throne.
 Matilda’s friendship with Adeliza is also questionable as she is constantly complaining about how little support she is being given from her stepmother and she feels no qualms about putting Adeliza’s family in danger when she stays with them.
 I really didn’t know much about the real Adeliza before reading this book but I certainly have gained a lot more respect for her than Matilda and as far as I’m concerned, Adeliza was far more worthy of the title Lady of the English than Matilda.
 Having said that, Adeliza’s story really doesn’t have much of a dramatic hook and you can see why most authors usually choose to contrast Matilda with Stephen of Blois’s wife, Matilda of Boulogne, who is summarily dismissed in this book as a frumpy hausfrau.

-I mainly pick Elizabeth Chadwick when I’m in the mood for a quick historical read because her characters or plots don’t have much depth to them but there is still enough there for a satisfying read.
+I mainly pick Elizabeth Chadwick when I’m in the mood for a quick historical read because her characters or plots don’t have much depth but there is still enough there for a satisfying read.
 However, a thoroughly unlikeable main character does this book no favours at all, despite the author’s attempts to make her appear more likeable by denigrating the other main protagonists.